Ris345/eventexperienceapp/docs/documentation/Week2.md

                 - [ ] Establish errors are present with invalid account creation, login in mockup
             - [ ] Implement Roles with Casbin/FastAPI middleware
                 - [] Implementation of ACL Middleware/System for roles
-        - [ ] Implementation of a notification system
-            - [ ] Notification Endpoints
-        - [ ] Implementation of a scheduling system
-            - [ ] Scheduling system Endpoints
-        - [ ] Analytics Dashboard (tracking users, other user information)
-            - [ ] Analytics Dashboard Endpoints

 - Notes/Extraneous resources
     - Spatial/Location Info